barduinor/box-workshop-python/README.md

 ## Installation and configuration

-You will need to have [python](https://www.python.org/downloads/) installed on your machine.

-> Get the code
+### Get the code
 ```bash
 git clone git@github.com:barduinor/box-python-oauth-template.git
 cd box-python-oauth-template
 ```

-> Set up your virtual environment
+### Set up your virtual environment
 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```

-> Create your local application environment file
+### Create your local application environment file
 ```bash
 cp .env.sample .env
 ```

-> Open the code in the code editor of your choice.
+### Open the code in the code editor of your choice.
 ```
 code .
 ```

-> Update the CLIENT_ID and CLIENT_SECRET field values in the env file with the Box application client id and client secret you created on the developer console.
+`Update the CLIENT_ID and CLIENT_SECRET field values in the env file with the Box application client id and client secret you created on the developer console.`

 ## Run the application